Key Number: 12093

-The Idaho Transportation Department (ITD) is building a new interchange in the Chubbuck/Pocatello area.
+The Idaho Transportation Department (ITD) built a new interchange in the Chubbuck/Pocatello area.
 The interchange connects U.S. 91/Yellowstone Highway over the Interstate 86 system.
-The interchange is currently being designed as a diverging diamond interchange (DDI).
+The interchange is a diverging diamond interchange (DDI).

 Of the three alternatives modeled, the diverging diamond interchange performed better than the other two alternatives, and was more cost effective.
 It allowed the construction of the interchange within the existing right of way and utilized new construction that was done in 2010 on U.S. 91 and two of the interchange ramps.